 I have been in direct sales for almost seven years now doing D2D and B2B in telecommunications and just as of recently in financial technology.

 In parallel to this, I have my own business.
 Through my job, I was able to understand more about sales because of the nature of sales and especially dealing with rejection.
 I remember my first day doing door to door and having so many doors close on me, it taught me some of the most valuable lessons in business.
 It definitely shaped me to be the woman that I am today.
-Orchid Cosmetics, my business venture, was a 3am type of idea where it came to me while I was in bed.
+White Orchid Cosmetics, my business venture, was a 3am type of idea where it came to me while I was in bed.
 Covid 19 opened a lot of people eyes and changed the way we perceived our day to day lives.
-For me, if I wasn’t going to change now, it would never happen ever.
+For me, if I wasn’t going to change now and actually level up, it would never happen.

 I wanted something that I can control because as we all know, when you work for someone, you are always at their mercy.
 I wanted to launch a company in the beauty industry that truly empowers others.
 A lot of makeup brands have their own clientele that people just don’t relate to and fell left out of.
 So I made the hashtag #WOCForAll and I wanted a brand that stands for every single person and doesn’t discriminate in any way, shape or form.
-I didn’t want anyone walking away saying that White Orchid was not for them or didn’t work for their skin type or colour.
+I didn’t want anyone walking away saying that White Orchid Cosmetics was not for them or didn’t complement their skin tone

 What products do you currently offer at White Orchid Cosmetics?